 You do get a whole host of goodies such as dual zone automatic climate control, quite a few cubbyholes to store your stuff, a wireless charging pad for your smartphones and a large panoramic sunroof.
 Oh, the other stuff is standard – seven airbags, traction control, automatic braking, automatic parking, adaptive cruise control, adaptive LED headlamps, and a 13-speaker Harman Kardon sound system, among others.

-Considering the XC40 will compete with other SUVs in the Rs 40 lakh plus price range, this R-Design variant is completely loaded.
+Considering the XC40 competes with other SUVs in the Rs 40 lakh plus price range, this R-Design variant is completely loaded.
 Can it outsell the BMW X1 or Audi Q3?
 That depends on whether buyers want the snob value of badges or would prefer a plethora of safety and convenience features.

 (The Quint is now on WhatsApp.
 To receive handpicked stories on topics you care about, subscribe to our WhatsApp services.
 Just go to TheQuint.com/WhatsApp and hit the Subscribe button.)